 There are three caveats to our exercise, despite the attention paid to the details of the negotiations.
 Firstly, the final outcome of the negotiation may include additional items not modelled here.
-This is the case for modes 3 and 4 of the General Agreement on Trade in Services (GATS), an increase in business security and transparency due to additional commitments and lower bindings, an improvement in the rules managing world trade.
-Secondly, the cost of not signing a final agreement is not just reversal of the gains computed here; an agreement around current proposals would significantly lower bound tariffs and would extend the consolidation coverage (Bouët and Laborde, 2008).
+Some elements of the intermediate targets like the development package contemplated in Bali, like the peace clause on food security or the administration of tariff rate quotas were not considered.
+This is also the case for modes 3 and 4 of the General Agreement on Trade in Services (GATS), an increase in business security and transparency due to additional commitments and lower bindings, an improvement in the rules managing world trade.
+Secondly, the cost of not signing a final agreement is not just reversal of the gains computed here; an agreement around current proposals would significantly lower bound tariffs and would extend the consolidation coverage (Bouët and Laborde, 2010-a).
 Also, a move towards regionalism and bilateralism would be unavoidable in the case of failure of the Round, with associated trade diversion effects.
 Thirdly, the credibility of the regulatory architecture developed under the umbrella of the WTO would be put at risk were negotiations to fail.